Jonathan2251/lbd/source/about.rst

 :ref:`sec-llvmstructure`:

 This chapter introduces the Cpu0 architecture, a high-level view of LLVM, and how Cpu0 will be targeted in in an LLVM backend.
 This chapter will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake and LLVMBuild files, and target registration.
 Around 750 lines of source code are added by the end of this chapter.

 :ref:`sec-backendstructure`:

 This chapter highlights the structure of an LLVM backend using by UML graphs, and we continue to build the Cpu0 backend.
 Around 3100 lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
 By the end of this chapter, the Cpu0 LLVM backend will support less than ten instructions to generate some initial assembly output.

 :ref:`sec-addingmoresupport`:

 Over ten C operators and their corresponding LLVM IR instructions are introduced in this chapter.
 Around 345 lines of source code, mostly in .td Target Description files, are added.
-With these 345 lines, the backend can now translate the **+, -, \*, /, &, |, ^,
-<<, >>, !** and **%** C operators into the appropriate Cpu0 assembly code.
-Use of the
+With these 345 lines, the backend can now translate the **+, -, \*, /, &, |, ^, <<, >>, !** and **%** C operators into the appropriate Cpu0 assembly
-``llc`` debug option and of **Graphviz** as a debug tool are introduced in this chapter.
+code.
+Usage of the ``llc`` debug option and of **Graphviz** as a debug tool are introduced in this chapter.

 :ref:`sec-genobjfiles`:

 Object file generation support for the Cpu0 backend is added in this chapter, as the Target Registration structure is introduced.
 With 700 lines of additional code, the Cpu0 backend can now generate big and little endian ELF object files.

 :ref:`sec-globalvars`:

 Global variable, struct and array support, char and short int, are added in this chapter.
 About 300 lines of source code are added to do this.
-The Cpu0 supports PIC and static addressing mode, both addressing mode explained as their functionality is implemented.
+The Cpu0 supports PIC and static addressing mode, both addressing mode explained as their functionality are implemented.

 :ref:`sec-othertypesupport`: